SoftwareHeritage/swh-web/docs/uri-scheme-browse-content.rst

         to retrieve the associated content in the archive
     :query string filename: indicate the name of the file holding the requested content (used when one wants to save the content to a local file)
+    :query boolean re_encode: if ``true``, re-encode content to UTF-8 header for HTTP response to the content's mime type.
     :statuscode 200: no error
     :statuscode 400: an invalid query string has been provided
     :statuscode 404: requested content can not be found in the archive